k3fair/MetapopulationTrade-model/README.md

 # MetapopulationTrade-Model
 Simulation, model fitting, analysis and visualization code for manuscript by Fair, Bauch, and Anand (2021).
 Model describes a system where agricultural land area, food supply, and human population growth are coupled.
 Associated preprint is posted at ???.

 To run a set of simulations make all required option selections (detailed within each script) and launch the appropriate script.
+Expected runtime varies between scripts, but an individual simulation should run within a few seconds.

 All data needed to run scripts are included in the "InputFiles" folder.